 - Step 2: Certificate in Psychosynthesis Foundations

-For those wishing to develop their understanding of both themselves and psychosynthesis further, there is our Foundation Year consisting of ten weekends, and awarded by Middlesex University in partnership with the Professional Development Foundation.
+For those wishing to develop their understanding of both themselves and psychosynthesis further, there is our Foundation Year consisting of ten weekends.
 Completion of this course is an entry requirement for our Psychosynthesis Counselling PGDip.

-- Step 3: Postgraduate Diploma in Professional Development (Psychosynthesis Counselling)
+- Step 3: Postgraduate Diploma in Psychosynthesis Counselling

-This course lasts two years and is accredited by the British Association for Counselling and Psychotherapy, as well as being awarded by Middlesex University in partnership with the Professional Development Foundation.
+This course lasts two years, is awarded by the Psychosynthesis Trust and accredited by the British Association for Counselling and Psychotherapy.

 - Step 5: Postgraduate Certificate in Transpersonal and Integrative Supervision